getspooky/create-express-app/README.md

 Create Express App works on macOS, Windows, and Linux.<br>

 - If something doesn’t work, please file an [issue](https://github.com/getspooky/create-express-app/issues).<br>
-- If you have questions or need help, please ask in our [Spectrum community]().

 # Quick Overview